-If you are experiencing financial hardship because the income you receive is not enough to pay your monthly bills Chapter 13 bankruptcy may provide some much-needed relief.
-Chapter 13 is a form of bankruptcy in which a consumer consolidates their existing debts into one monthly bill that is paid to a bankruptcy trustee.
+If you are experiencing financial hardship Chapter 13 bankruptcy may provide some much-needed relief.
+Chapter 13 when a borrower consolidates their existing debts into one monthly bill that is paid to a bankruptcy trustee.
 Unlike Chapter 7 bankruptcy, borrowers will not be required to sell their assets as a condition of the bankruptcy.
 Rather, Chapter 13 is considered a restructuring bankruptcy because the debtor continues to make payments to their creditors according to a court approved payment plan.
 However, there are a few requirements to file Chapter 13 bankruptcy which must be satisfied.

 Requirements to File Chapter 13 Bankruptcy

-Not everyone is eligible for Chapter 13, there are numerous requirements to file Chapter 13, which must be met in order to be eligible for Chapter 13 bankruptcy.
+Not everyone is eligible for Chapter 13.
+There are numerous requirements to file Chapter 13, which must be met in order to be eligible.
 See 11 U.S.C.
 109. Therefore, if you are considering filing for bankruptcy it is highly recommended that you meet with a bankruptcy attorney to determine your eligibility before taking any legal action.
 A bankruptcy lawyer in Tampa can help explain the legal requirements and prepare you for a successful Chapter 13.

 Only individuals who are domiciled in the United States may qualify for Chapter 13, businesses and corporations are not eligible.
 Further, there are income requirements to file Chapter 13 bankruptcy as well.
 To be eligible for Chapter 13, you must receive a regular source of income.
 The debtor will need to prove the he/ she will have regular and stable income, which is sufficient to pay living expenses and the amounts required under the payment plan.
 In a jointly filed bankruptcy case, both spouses are eligible even if only one of the debtors receive regular income.
 A bankruptcy court will focus primarily on the existence and stability of the regular income, rather than the source of the income.
 See In re Baird.
 For instance, regular income derived from social security, alimony, pensions, and retirement plans may all be eligible sources of income.
 See In re Hanlin & In re Varian.